Minor in American Indian Studies

 Units selected from among the upper division course offerings in American Indian studies on advisement.

 Community Service Learning

 Many courses within the major provide a Community Service Learning (CSL) option, including AIS 205 and AIS 460.
 This option allows students to integrate classroom education with community participatory learning.
-Students are enrolled in an AIS core or elective course plus AIS 694 and work with an organization approved by the department for 15–45 hours over the course of the semester (depending on the units).
-AIS 694 is entirely on-line, with requirements that include short written assignments and a book review.
+Students are enrolled in an AIS core or elective course plus AIS 694 and work with an organization approved by the department for 15-45 hours over the course of the semester (depending on the units).
+AIS 694 is entirely online, with requirements that include short written assignments and a book review.
 Organizations with which students have served in the past include the American Indian Child Resource Center, California Indian Legal Services, The Cultural Conservancy, International Indian Treaty Council, and the Native American Health Center.

-An American Indian Studies minor provides a basic foundation of knowledge and skills that can be useful resources for students seeking careers that require working with diverse populations (i.e., museums, health care, social work, teaching, technology, etc.).
+An American Indian Studies minor provides a basic foundation of knowledge and skills that can be useful resources for students seeking careers that require working with diverse populations (e.g., museums, health care, social work, teaching, technology, etc.).